 Writer-director Katherine Dieckmann’s latest film, Strange Weather, starring Holly Hunter, is available on digital and through Netflix.
 Her previous features are A Good Baby (2000), Diggers (2006), and Motherhood (2009).
-Dieckmann was the original director on Nickelodeon’s groundbreaking series The Adventures of Pete & Pete, and directed music videos for R.E.M., Wilco, Aimee Mann, Throwing Muses and Vic Chesnutt, among other bands.
-She is an Associate Professor at Columbia University’s School of the Arts Film Program, where she teaches screenwriting.
+Dieckmann was the original director on Nickelodeon’s groundbreaking series The Adventures of Pete & Pete, and has directed music videos for Sharon Van Etten, R.E.M., Wilco, Aimee Mann, Throwing Muses and Vic Chesnutt, among other bands.
+She is a Professor of Professional Practice at Columbia University’s School of the Arts Film Program, where she teaches screenwriting.

 When I traveled to Jackson, Mississippi, in the fall of 2015 to shoot my most recent feature, Strange Weather, the Democratic primary was in full swing.
 The Clinton-Sanders agonists duked it out on social media, each side a little too entrenched against the other – and, of course, that particular battleground feels almost quaint now.
 I was setting out to make a film with a bunch of women (producers, main cast, key crew), many of whom were intensely interested in Hillary Clinton’s prospects, in part – but certainly not exclusively because – she was a woman.
 We talked a whole lot about politics and feminism in and around my set.
 I remember riding in vans and sitting at dinner with my forthright and whip-smart actors (Holly Hunter and Carrie Coon) and producers (Rachel Cohen and Jana Edelbaum), and our conversations so often turned to aspects of being a female – as a creative being, a body in space, and a probing consciousness.